Khrami

-The Khrami (ხრამი, Anaxatır), in its upper course Ktsia, is a river in eastern Georgia and western Azerbaijan, and a right tributary of the Kura (Mtkvari).
+The Khrami (ხრამი) or Anakhatir (Anaxatır), in its upper course Ktsia, is a river in eastern Georgia and western Azerbaijan, and a right tributary of the Kura (Mtkvari).
 It is 201 km long, and has a drainage basin of 8340 km2.
 The Khrami originates in the Trialeti Range and flows into a deep valley.
 It is fed primarily by snow melt.
 Its main tributaries are the Debed (left) and Mashavera (right) rivers.
 The Tsalka Reservoir and three hydroelectric power plants are built on the Khrami.